40oz. to Freedom: Influences

 The song "Don't Push" contains lyrics from the Beastie Boys song "Looking Down the Barrel of a Gun".

 The song "D.J.s" contains a lyric from Bob Marley's "Ride Natty Ride" with "Dred gotta a job to do".
 The song "D.J.s" closes with lyrics from the Dandy Livingstone song "Rudy, A Message to You" which was popularized by The Specials, another band often credited as a Sublime influence.

 In "New Thrash," the words "There ain't no life nowhere" can be heard in the background, a reference to the Jimi Hendrix Experience song "I Don't Live Today" where the same words can be heard.

-"New Song" starts the same as the 1990 song 'The Nigga Ya Love To Hate' by Ice Cube, with the line "I heard payback's a motherfuckin".
+"New Song" starts similarly to the 1990 song 'The Nigga Ya Love To Hate' by Ice Cube, with the line "I heard that payback's a motherfuckin bitch".

 Release history

 The album was originally released by Skunk Records on compact disc and cassette.
 The original cassette version contained a longer version of the track "Thanx"; the cassette version was 5:56, while the length was 4:23 on all other releases of the album.
 A longer instrumental version of the recording appears on the compilation Second-hand Smoke as "Thanx Dub", with a length of 6:28.

 The album was reissued by Gasoline Alley Records and MCA with a different track listing, removing the song "Get Out!" and the hidden track "Rawhide" due to copyright issues — "Get Out!" contained unlicensed samples, and "Rawhide", which appeared at the end of "Date Rape", was an uncredited cover of the theme to the TV series of the same name.
 However, in the album booklet, the lyrics for "Get Out!" are still printed.
 Additionally, other unlicensed samples were removed from the songs "We're Only Gonna Die for Our Arrogance" and "Let's Go Get Stoned".

 The reedited version was released as a picture disc limited edition vinyl album in 2002, following the sixth anniversary of the events of 1996.
 A limited edition vinyl was released through Hot Topic in 2010.